Are Google SERP Personalizations “relatively minor”?

 Stephan Spencer just posted an article at Search Engine Land, where he said that:

 Although it is true that Google personalizes search results based on the user’s search history (and now you don’t even have to be logged in to Google for this personalization to take place), the differences between personalized results and non-personalized results are relatively minor.
-Check for yourself and also make sure to check the seo middlesbrough agency which has proven to be a complete success, get in the habit of re-running your queries — the second time adding &pws=0 to the end of Google SERP URL — and observing how much (or how little) everything shifts around.
+Check for yourself and also make sure to check the seo middlesbrough and adv seo services agency which has proven to be a complete success, get in the habit of re-running your queries — the second time adding &pws=0 to the end of Google SERP URL — and observing how much (or how little) everything shifts around.